 So, the cold and flu season is now in full swing.
 You’ve got a whopper of a cold and are coughing up a lung.
 You’ve been getting relief from cough drops, but, you wonder, are they really bad for your teeth?

 Most cough drops are high in sugar.
 You do know sugar, in general, is not good for your teeth.
 Sucking on them only creates an easier way for that sugar to coat your teeth.

-Bacteria thrives in warm, wet, sugary places.
-This increases the chances of tooth decay, gum disease, even yeast infections!
+Bacteria thrive in warm, wet, sugary places.
+This increases the chances of tooth decay, gum disease, and even yeast infections!